-The Cambodian Institute for Cooperation and Peace (CICP), established in 1993 by H.R.H Samdech Norodom Sirivudh, is Cambodia’s oldest foreign policy think tank and leading platform for Track 2 foreign affairs dialogue.
-CICP strives to stimulate viable, policy-based research to address a range of challenges and promote balanced debate on the critical issues affecting Cambodia and the region.
+The Cambodian Institute for Cooperation and Peace (CICP), established in 1993 by H.R.H.
+Samdech Norodom Sirivudh, is Cambodia’s oldest foreign policy think tank and leading platform for Track 2 foreign affairs dialogue.
+CICP strives to stimulate viable, policy-based research to address a range of challenges and to promote balanced debate on the critical issues affecting Cambodia and the region.
 Over the course of nearly 30 years, CICP has engaged with analysts, scholars, and diplomats from across the globe to examine the geopolitical, security, social, and economic questions that impact both Cambodia as well as Southeast Asia as a whole.

 Under the Ponlok Chomnes Program, the Cambodian Institute for Cooperation and Peace will utilize the support for the following activities:

 Please click here for more information about CICP.